-5.1 Masters Degree with Course Work
+5.1 Masters Degree by Course Work Work (SLQF Level 9)

-The M.Sc. degree (Course work) can be obtained by completing course work only (without conducting any research project).
+The Master of Water Resources Management degree can be obtained by completing course work only (without conducting any research project).

 Course work, comprising of theory courses, and laboratory and/or fieldwork, shall be conducted over a period of two semesters of 15 weeks each.
 The total duration of the degree, including examinations, shall be about 12 months.
 Satisfactory completion of a minimum of 30 credits of course work with a GPA of not less than 3.00 is required for the successful completion of the degree - SLQF Level 9 (Students who do not satisfy the above criteria but obtain a GPA in the range 2.75 to 2.99 for course work of 25 credits are eligible for the Postgraduate Diploma in Water Resources Management - SLQF Level 8, and those who obtain a GPA in the range 2.75 to 2.99 for course work of 20 credits are eligible for Postgraduate Certificate - SLQF Level 7).